lipiecki/PostForecasts.jl/docs/src/models.md

 # Models
-**PostForecasts.jl** provides four models for postprocessing point predictions into probabilistic forecasts:
+**PostForecasts.jl** currently provides four models for handling postprocessing of point predictions into probabilistic forecasts:
 - Normal error distribution
-- Conformal prediction (and Historical Simulation)
+- Conformal Prediction (and Historical Simulation)
-- Isotonic distributional regression
+- Isotonic Distributional Regression
-- Quantile regression
+- Quantile Regression

 Every model belongs to the `PostModel` supertype.
 Models that work exclusively with a single point forecast as a regressor are of type `UniPostModel`, while models that support multiple regressors are of type `MultiPostModel`.

 ## Normal error distribution
 The naive model for probabilistic forecasting, which assumes normally distributed errors of point forecasts.

 The predictive distribution conditional on point forecast $\hat{y}$ is a Gaussian $\mathcal{N}(\hat{y} + \mu, \sigma)$, where $\mu$ and $\sigma$ are mean and sample standard deviation of errors in the training window.